How to Reconnect and Rekindle Romance with Your Partner

 I often hear my clients saying how they caught up with an old friend they hadn’t talked to in years and it was like “no time had passed”.
 I have experienced the same and it amazes me how the beauty of old friendships can be preserved over time.

 I have reflected on this time of Covid-19, and how this pandemic is impacting the community and in particular, couples.
-It strikes me that many of my couples counseling clients, prior to Covid-19, would describe their partner with a melancholic meandering, as the old friend they once had, who is now more like a stranger or even antagonist at times.
+It strikes me that many of my marriage counselling clients, prior to Covid-19, would describe their partner with a melancholic meandering, as the old friend they once had, who is now more like a stranger or even antagonist at times.
 They feel alone in the marriage and household, struggling with time management and work life balance and the majority complain about the lack of time with their kids or spouse, or more importantly their self.
 Then came Covid-19 and suddenly the Universe granted everyone’s wish, Right?
 Sadly this has caused great challenge for these partnered strangers now being housebound and “imprisoned” in the same shelter.

 I believe in the art of reframe and tend to see this situation as a new opportunity for what Esther Perel calls mating in captivity.
 It is my deepest wish that all couple’s whether you are housebound together or apart, attempt to reframe this situation to take advantage of this rare opportunity.
 I know this is easier said than done and suddenly being thrust into a house with a veritable stranger is daunting, but this stranger is only a stranger because one or both let things drift.
 This person who you met at the pub or church or at a friend’s house party, or at work, used to ignite something in you.
 This person took your attention and became a priority, at least for a while, until the marriage ceremony or move in was complete.
 It is easy for couples to drift, especially after kids are brought into their worlds, but the majority of that original person (focus of your desire) is still intact and still there, just more shell shocked perhaps.